kanehekili/TSVAccess/README.md

 * python-mysql-connector (use pip - debian stuff is too old)
 * python3-opencv
 * python3-opencv-data (haarcascade)
-* python3-qt5 (will phase out)
 * python3-qt6
 * pip install requests
 * pip install v4l2ctl

 ### Dependencies Arch
-* python-pyqt5 (will phase out)
 * python-pyqt6
 * python-opencv
 * python-mysql-connector
 * python-requests
 * pip install v4l2ctl (might use --break-system-packages since it does not exist)

-*TODO we are changing to QT6
+The Registration app has been written in QT6.
+To get the original design in GTK env you need to:
 * install qt6gtk2
-* Set in /etc/environment:
-QT_QPA_PLATFORMTHEME=gtk2
-* install gtk-engine-murrine(depending on your theme)

-The Registration app has been written in QT5.
-To get the original design in GTK env you need to:
-* install qt5ct
-* Set interface to gtk2 in the qt5ct app
 * Select a theme that supports gtk2
 * install gtk-engine-murrine (depending on your theme)
-* install qt5-styleplugins
 * Set in /etc/environment:
-QT_QPA_PLATFORMTHEME=gtk2 or QT_QPA_PLATFORMTHEME=qt5ct
+  QT_QPA_PLATFORMTHEME=gtk2
 (depends on your distro)

-There is a basic support for windows, but not currently tested or in any way supported.
+There is a basic support for windows, but not currently tested nor in any way supported.

 Only a member once checked in with this module will be able to access the system!
 ![Screenshot](https://github.com/kanehekili/TSVAccess/blob/main/Register.png)